 This is a must-have so I only need to take one adapter plug and can charge everything together: laptop, camera battery, cell phone – even hair straighteners if such things are necessary!

 I have churned through these over the years, initially taking several for each gadget until I had the brilliant idea of the point above!
 I have tried those international ones where you select the pins for the country you’re in , but were so wobbly I’ve had to support them in the wall with a stack of books.
-But now I like a multi adapter which also has 2 USB ports so I can plug it in beside my bed in a hotel and also have my phone there – which is my alarm clock.
+But now I like a multi adapter which also has a USB ports so I can plug it in beside my bed in a hotel and also have my phone there – which is my alarm clock.
+These ones pull apart and can service 150 countries.
 I have limited numbers of these ones below in my store now.

 These are the newest gadget that I’ve bought for my Travel Store and I trialled it on my wild hair in Fiji to great success!
 These hair straighteners can also be used as curlers and are perfect for girls on the go.
 You can keep them in the car and charge them there or from your laptop, or take them in your travels and just use any USB port to straighten that fringe and get rid of the hat hooks!